webdriverio/query-selector-shadow-dom/README.md

 ## Importing

 - Shipped as an ES6 module to be included using a bundler of your choice (or not).
-- ES5 version bundled ontop the window as `window.querySelectorShadowDom` available for easy include into a test framework
+- ES5 version bundled on top the window as `window.querySelectorShadowDom` available for easy include into a test framework

 ## Running the code locally